etica/eticapool/README.md

 MAKE SURE TO USE NPM 6.14.17 and NODE 14.20.1 you can install both versions with: nvm install 14

+BEFORE EACH NEW BUILD AND CHECK AGAIN YOUR ON NPM 6.14.17 AND NODE 14.20.1

 Overall process (for details check: ## EXAMPLE FRESH INSTALL ON BRAND NEW SERVER, SERVER COMMANDS):
 1. npm install